AMERICAN LEGION POST 964

 ARTICLE VI – APPOINTMENTS

 Section 1 – The Post Commander, immediately upon taking office each year shall appoint the following standing committees: Membership, Finance, Legal, Publicity, Service, Visiting, Americanism and Athletics.
-Such standing committees shall consist of such members, and unless otherwise provided for the Chairman thereof, as shall be designated by the Post Commander
+Such standing committees shall consist of such members, and unless otherwise provided for the Chairman thereof, as shall be designated by the Post Commander.

 Section 2 – Post Commander shall appoint an Adjutant and Service Officer as provided for in Article V of the Post Constitution.

 Section 3 – Membership Committee.
 The Membership Committee shall have charge of all matters pertaining to the membership of the Post including the procuring of new members, reinstatement and eligibility of members.
-Chairperson to be the Sr. Vice-Commander.
+Chairperson is to be the Sr. Vice-Commander.

 Section 4 – Liaison Committee.
 To oversee all activities of the Post in connection with Veterans, their families and dependents.
 Chairperson to be the Service Officer.